 You may have initially learned to make websites in HTML and CSS.
-When you publish those websites, you move all of the website files to the server.
-That’s when you can see them live.
-For published websites, all of the website files are stored in the web server.
+When you publish those websites, you move all of the website files to a hosting server and that’s when you can see them live.
+All of the website files are stored in the web server.

 WordPress Uses PHP and MySQL

 MySQL is a relational database.
 Think of a database as bunch of spreadsheets (tables) that store data.
-The database is where all of the website content is stored.
+The database is a set of tables where all of the website content is stored.
 The list at right is a list of tables in a typical WordPress website.
 As you can see, there are a lot of them.

 For now, note the highlighted table called wpmq_posts.
-This is where the posts are stored.
+This is where the posts (web pages) are stored.
 Whenever someone adds a Post or Page in WordPress, a new row is added to the wp_posts table.
-On this website, the table is named wpmq_posts, but it is the same as the wp_posts table.
+On this website, the table is named wpmq_posts for security reasons. but it is the same as the wp_posts table.
 If you have cPanel, you can access the tables in phpMyAdmin.

 If this seems complicated, don’t worry!
 Most owners of WordPress websites aren’t even aware of the tables.
 For non-developers who use WordPress, how the data is stored is a black box for them.